ucla-pls/pldi21-artifact/README.md

 ### The source code

-The source code is located in `source` it contains two folders:
-The `jreduce` folder contain the Java specific code, and the logical model.
+The source code is located in `source` it contains two folders: The `jreduce` folder contain the Java specific code, and the logical model.
 And the `reduce` folder contain the generals code for doing reduction.
 The code here is a modification of the code from the original J-Reduce code.
 To see the differences, consult the github repositories:

 - `github.com/ucla-pls/reduce` from cdc9628 to 17f11b5
 - `github.com/ucla-pls/jreduce` from 3ec3a6e to ff4bc47

-All the code is written in haskell.
+All the code is written in Haskell.

 The code for Algorithm 1, is split over two functions.
-The code for the generalized binary reduction is in `source/reduce/reduce/src/Control/Reduce.hs`, line
-213 to 240.
+The code for the generalized binary reduction is in `source/reduce/reduce/src/Control/Reduce.hs`, line 213 to 240.
 The code for generating the progression is listed in lines 144 - 157 for `source/reduce/reduce-util/src/Control/Reduce/Progression.hs`

 The code for generating the graph order (Supplementary Material, B.2) is on lines 186 - 203, in the same file.

-The rest of the code is in the `source/reduce` folder to support reduction.
+The rest of the code is in the `source/reduce` folder supports reduction.

-The code to actually build the new version of `jreduce` is in `source/jreduce`, to read the source start in `source/jreduce/src/JReduce.hs`.
-There are more strategies available than in our evaluation, but the interesting are
+The code to build the new version of `jreduce` is in `source/jreduce`, to read the source start in `source/jreduce/src/JReduce.hs`.
+There are more strategies available than in we use in our evaluation, but the ones we use are:

 -  "classes": Handled by OverClases in (Line 109 - 115).
 The limited model is described in `source/jreduce/src/JReduce/Classes.hs`.
 We can see here that